PeteyChan/SimpleECS/README.md

 Min C# Framework 4.7

 ### Features:
-* No Dependencies, just drop the SimpleECS folder into your workspace
+* No Dependencies, just drop the SimpleECS folder into your project
 * No setup or boilerplate like marking components or code generators to get started
 * Archetype based = fast component iteration
 * Very simple query system